ajyoon/bml-lang.org/content/docs/getting-started/for_non_programmers.md

 ```
 {% end %}

-You can think of choices like these as graphs with points where possibilities branch and come back together.
+You can think of choices as graphs with points where possibilities branch and come back together.
 We can visualize the branching structure of choices by sketching out diagrams like these:

 ![A diagram of the tree structure of the previous code snippet](/img/diagrams/nesting_choices.svg)

 {% try_it() %}
 We've covered a lot of ground!
-Before we go into more advanced concepts, practice what you've learned in the sandbox.
+The techniques you've learned are already enough to start writing documents rich with possibility.
+In fact, this is practically everything BML's original author used to write [a whole book of chance poetry](https://weareinvitedtoclimb.org/)!
+Before we go into more advanced concepts, open up [the sandbox](/sandbox) and practice what you've learned.
 Try writing text with simple, weighted, and nesting choices.

+- Choices can be nested arbitrarily deeply.
+Try writing a doubly nested one.
+- Play around with line breaks and indentation in choices.
+Notice which placements cause those formatting changes to be included in or omitted from the output text.
+- Try writing an easter egg choice branch that only appears for 0.1% of readers.
+- Review the above graph diagram.
+How many possible paths are there through it?
+This is the number of unique BML outputs from the corresponding example.
 {% end %}

 ### References